a-type/auth/README.md

 # auth

-My personal library for API authentication
+My personal library for API authentication.

+Designed to plug into itty-router based servers.